 I watched Disney’s Darby O’Gill and the Little People (1959) last night and I thought about writing this article about the little leprechaun that lives in Disneyland.

-In the story, Patrick Begorra, a leprechaun, walked out of his house, which was in the trunk of an orange tree, to discover people walking around his orange grove.
+In the story, Patrick Begorra, a leprechaun, walked out of his house, which was in the trunk of an orange tree, and discovers people walking around his orange grove.
 It was Donald, Mickey, Goofy, and Pluto.

 How many of you out there have found Patrick’s house?
 At Christmas time he may have a wreath out or a little present on his stoop.